matweldon/markdown_llm/README.md

 ```bash
 pip install -r requirements.txt
 ```

-or, using `pyproject.toml`
+or install as a package using `pyproject.toml`

 ```bash
 pip install .
 ```

+or you should be able to just install from git but I haven't tried it.

 4. Get an Anthropic API key and follow the instructions on Simon Willison's GitHub page to set it up.
+I think you probably also need to set up an alias called 'sonnet' for the package to work.
+No apologies - I told you this is work-in-progress.

 ## Usage